FW2B, FW4B, FW4C Series Hardware Overview

 The FW2B, and FW4B series come with a single mSATA socket.
 This socket is capable of holding any logical size mSATA.

-The WiFi module socket is a PCIe form factor socket.
-The FW2B can accommodate a standard PCIe WiFi module.
-The FW4B while PCIe in form factor, operates over USB channel communication, limiting functionality as compared to pure PCIe modules.
-Protectli sells a compatible WiFi module that is available here.
-Instructions for installation of the WiFi module can be found here.
-The FW2B can also accommodate the Protectli PCIe/USB WiFi module.
+The WiFi module socket is a mini PCIe form factor socket on the FW2B and the FW4B, however, there are important differences in the connectivity of this slot.
+The FW2B can accommodate a standard (PCIe connected) mini PCIe WiFi module.
+The FW4B, while mini PCIe in form factor, is USB connected, limiting functionality and throughput as compared to PCIe modules.
+Protectli sells a USB connected mini PCIe form factor WiFi module that is available at this link.
+Instructions for installation of the WiFi module can be found at this link.
+The FW2B can also accommodate the USB connected, Protectli mini PCIe/USB WiFi module.

 The ‘Front’ of the FW4B Vault is pictured above.
 The FW2 is different, as it only has 2 network ports (WAN and LAN) but an additional 4 USB 2.0 ports.

-Power should be supplied by the included power supply, which is rated for 12V at 3.3A.
+Power should be supplied by the included power supply, which is rated for 12V at at least 3.0A.

 The Power LED, which lights up green when power is applied, indicates that the Vault has power applied.
 It does not indicate the status for the operating system